HEAD Skill Development Center

 - Bharati Shahi, Dandaphaya 5 Humla

-The Head Skill Development Center collaborating with Hungry Fingers Poland and WWS/Mission East Nepal organized 5 days different workshops entitled 'Innovative Resources in Inclusive Education of Learners with Visual Impairment' in Simikot from the 20th to 24th of February 2014.
-During the workshop, different three target groups, 31 teachers, 43 sighted children and 19 students with visual impairment were benefited.
+The Head Skill Development Center collaborating with Hungry Fingers Poland and WWS/Mission East Nepal organized 5 days of different workshops entitled ‘Innovative Resources in Inclusive Education of Learners with Visual Impairment’ in Simikot from the 20th to 24th of February 2014.
+During the workshop, different three target groups, 31 teachers, 43 sighted children, and 19 students with visual impairment were benefited.
 The entire workshop was facilitated by Mr. Prof. Boguslaw Marek Ph.D.
-OBE, The John Paul Catholic University of Lublin, Poland and who is the representative of Hungry Finger as well.
-The Head Staffs, Chhitup, Resham and Lokraj and WWS's representative Gurmu Lama also help during the sessions.
+OBE, The John Paul Catholic University of Lublin, Poland, and who is the representative of Hungry Finger as well.
+The Head Staff, Chhitup, Resham and Lokraj, and WWS’s representative Gurmu Lama also help during the sessions.

-The first and only especial ICT based computer training for the students with visual impairment in Nepal has been launched by Head Skill Development Center in Simikot Humla.
-The training was formally inaugurated on 26th of August 2013 in an especial ceremony organized by Head Nepal.
-The chief-guest of the ceremony, Mr. Bam Bahadur K. C., the Assistant Chief District Officer inaugurated the training formally by uncovering the curtain on the monitor of all computer that are set up in the class and starting the screen reader and typing some words on computer with the help of screen reader software.
+The first and only special ICT-based computer training for students with visual impairment in Nepal has been launched by Head Skill Development Center in Simikot Humla.
+The training was formally inaugurated on the 26th of August 2013 in an especial ceremony organized by Head Nepal.
+The chief guest of the ceremony, Mr. Bam Bahadur K. C., the Assistant Chief District Officer inaugurated the training formally by uncovering the curtain on the monitor of all computers that are set up in the class and starting the screen reader and typing some words on a computer with the help of screen reader software.

-On Saturday 1st of June 2013, one day training on chicken keeping has been successfully organized for different kind of people with disabilities in Dandaphaya VDC ward No. 8 in Dharapori village.
-The program was organized and implemented by Head Skill Development Center and financially supported by the Women and Children Office Simikot under the government's annual program, community Based Rehabilitation (CBR) for people with disability.
+On Saturday 1st of June 2013, one-day training on chicken keeping has been successfully organized for different kinds of people with disabilities in Dandaphaya VDC ward No. 8 in Dharapori village.
+The program was organized and implemented by Head Skill Development Center and financially supported by the Women and Children Office Simikot under the government’s annual program, Community Based Rehabilitation (CBR) for people with disabilities.